Getting started with care

 Grief and bereavement are different for everyone, and seeking help early supports continued healing.

-Bereavement counselling is free of charge if you’re located in the Northern Sydney Local Health District or the South West Sydney Local Health District.
+Our bereavement services, including counselling, education sessions and walking groups, are free of charge if you’re located in the Northern Sydney Local Health District or the South West Sydney Local Health District.

 Bereavement counselling is a confidential discussion with a trained professional when you’re experiencing grief.
 They will help explore the impact of your loss and identify coping strategies.